-Temperatures are dropping as fast as the gold-stained leaves that crunch beneath our feet, filling the air with the fragrance of autumn.
+Temperatures are dropping as fast as the gold-stained leaves that crunch beneath our feet, filling the air with the fragrance of the colder months.
 Sedate men selling warm chestnuts balance their shopping cart roasters at metro entrances.
-Fall has fallen on Paris and with Halloween just around the corner, it is the ideal season to explore the city’s darker side.
+Darker months have fallen on Paris.
+With Halloween just around the corner, it is the ideal season to explore the city’s darker side.

-The Catacombs are a macabre storage depot 20 meters below street level; a maze of femurs, ribs, and skulls are arranged, stacked, and aligned, evoking an exhibition of Art Naïve.
-The aging bones of 15th century literary luminaries Rabelais and Jean de la Fontaine entwine with 18th century revolutionaries Robespierre and Danton, sitting among the remains of six million other Parisians, all of them originally buried in city cemeteries that were reclaimed as land for the living.
+The Catacombs are a macabre storage depot 20 meters below street level.
+A maze of femurs, ribs, and skulls are arranged, stacked, and aligned, evoking an exhibition of Art Naïve.
+The aging bones of 15th century literary luminaries Rabelais and Jean de la Fontaine entwine with 18th century revolutionaries Robespierre and Danton.
+They sit among the remains of six million other Parisians.
+All of them were originally buried in city cemeteries that were reclaimed as land for the living.

-The first known Gothic cathedral, the medieval Basilique Saint-Denis, is another home of the ancient dead, but here rest those of noble birth, who lead aristocratic lives before they met their ends.
-Sunlight streams through soaring stained glass windows, casting a rainbow of light on ornate, recumbent statues that mark the resting places of the Kings of France.
-The Good King Dagobert – Pipin before Broadway fame – and the Louis, Henris, and Philips that once ruled France rest here beside their queens, including those who lost their heads and arrived long after their demise, Louis XVI and Marie Antoinette.
+The first known Gothic cathedral, the medieval The Basilica of Saint-Denis, is another home of the ancient dead.
+But here rests those of noble birth, who lead aristocratic lives before they met their ends.
+Sunlight streams through soaring stained glass windows.
+It casts a rainbow of light on ornate, recumbent statues that mark the resting places of the Kings of France.
+The Good King Dagobert – Pipin before Broadway fame – and the Louis, Henris, and Philips that once ruled France rest here beside their queens.
+These include those who lost their heads and arrived long after their demise, Louis XVI and Marie Antoinette.

-France’s most illustrious rest in the heart of the city, at the epic Pantheon, where Émile Zola lays below Foucault’s pendulum, just meters from Victor Hugo, Alexandre Dumas, Voltaire, and Pierre and Marie Curie.
+France’s most illustrious rest in the heart of the city, at the epic Pantheon.
+Here Émile Zola lays below Foucault’s pendulum, just meters from Victor Hugo, Alexandre Dumas, Voltaire, and Pierre and Marie Curie.

-The infinitely less famous, and ultimately more peaceful, cemeteries of Passy, Vaugirard, and Saint-Vincent in Montmartre house lesser names, though General Lafayette is buried in the Picpus cemetery, surrounded by mass graves of decapitated victims of the French Revolution.
+The infinitely less famous, and ultimately more peaceful, cemeteries of Passy, Vaugirard, and Saint-Vincent in Montmartre house lesser names.
+However you will find General Lafayette buried in the Picpus cemetery, surrounded by mass graves of decapitated victims of the French Revolution.
 RIP.

 Paris Catacombs – Place Denfert-Rochereau, 1 avenue du Colonel Henri Rol-Tanguy, 75014 Paris.
 Tel: +33 (0)1 43 22 47 63